 "This was a supposedly loving organization turning him down like a devout Roman Catholic being excommunicated from the church.
 It killed him," according to Bob Zmuda.

-On May 16th, 1984, Andy Kaufman died of Kidney failure caused by metastasized large-cell carcinoma in West Hollywood, California, with his family and manager, George Shapiro, by his side.
+On May 16th, 1984, Andy Kaufman passed away due to Kidney failure caused by metastasized large-cell carcinoma in West Hollywood, California, with his family and manager, George Shapiro, by his side.
 He was thirty-five years old.

 In an odd promo, Jimmy Hart on television claimed that Jerry Lawler, with his piledrivers, had been the cause of Andy Kaufman getting cancer in his brain.
 This promo can be seen below.